🔍 공개 퀴즈 검색

 A community differs from an ecosystem in that:

-1. A community includes abiotic factors
+1. A community includes abiotic factors too

-3. They are identical
+3. They are identical ecological concepts

-4. A community is larger
+4. A community is always larger than an ecosystem

 What makes an ecosystem more resilient to disturbances?